gp-dublincentral/jh-web/site/content/post/progress-on-clamping-down-on-gambling-advertising.md

 ---
-title: Progress on clamping down on gambling advertising
+title: Progress on clamping down on illegal gambling advertising
 date: 2023-11-22T13:42:34.740Z
 description: "The gambling industry is a scourge on inner city communities, preying on vulnerable people and bleeding badly needed money out of some of